eenvin/provable-test/README.md

 python3 main.py
 ```

-This command starts a server listening on port 3000.
-The cache on the server will retain data for 30 seconds and all the queries to the Ethereum blockchain will be sent to https://aged-wispy-sun.quiknode.pro/a9c866c62d28d63303de21fd44e95f747f725857
+This command starts a server listening on port 3000. <br />
+The cache on the server will retain data for 30 seconds. <br />
+The queries to the Ethereum blockchain will be sent to node https://aged-wispy-sun.quiknode.pro/a9c866c62d28d63303de21fd44e95f747f725857

 ## Server configuration
 Use following paramaters to configure the server: